katsamapol/Adversarial-Attack-to-Image-Caption/README.md

 - We thank rmokady's repository [CLIP Prefix Captioning](https://github.com/rmokady/CLIP_prefix_caption) for creating image-captioning model from CLIP.
 Both incredibly inspired us to work on this topic.

-## SCRATCH PAPER AREA, will be removed later
-- Implemented Adversarial Attack using ResNet50, ResNet101, ResNet152
-- We followed sgrvinod instruction on how to do image captioning
-- Tested White-Box attack on each of the Models

 ## Installing Prerequisites
-#TODO explaning how to install our requirements.txt using conda environment.
 Make sure you have conda installed.
 - [Windows](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html)
 - [macOS](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html)